Finding scientific information: Boolean operators AND, OR & NOT

 • if the database performs OR first (e.g. Scopus database), the search works as intended and finds references which have to include sugar and either milk or cream.

 Databases also have search fields which define the order between AND and OR operators depending on the database.
-For example, in the advanced search in OULA database the search fields are combined by always performing AND operator first, and in IEEE Xplore database the order of the search fields moves down from the first one.
+For example, in the advanced search in Oula-Finna database the search fields are combined by always performing AND operator first, and in IEEE Xplore database the order of the search fields moves down from the first one.

 You can check the order of the operators in the instructions of the database from the Database guides.